This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-Arafat Day, celebrated by Muslims worldwide, commemorates an important event from approximately 1,300 years ago, the Prophet Muhammad stood atop Mount Arafah and delivered his farewell and final sermon not long after laying claim to the city of Mecca.
-Standing before more than 100,000 of his followers, the Prophet revealed that God Almighty had granted His favor and blessings upon the religion of Islam.
+Arafat Day, celebrated by Muslims worldwide, commemorates an important event from approximately 1,300 years ago.
+It marks the day when Prophet Muhammad delivered his farewell and final sermon atop Mount Arafah after conquering the city of Makkah.
+With over 100,000 followers present, the Prophet announced that God had bestowed His favor and blessings upon Islam.

 When is Arafat Day in 2023?

-This year, Arafat Day is expected to fall on 27 June 2023.
-Arafat Day takes place on the second day of the Hajj pilgrimage and is the day preceding the first day of the major Islamic Holiday of Eid ul Adha.
+This year, Arafat Day will occur on 27th June 2023.
+Arafat Day is observed on the second day of the Hajj pilgrimage, which precedes the first day of the significant Islamic holiday, Eid ul Adha.
 Please note that the exact date may vary slightly based on the sighting of the moon, which can differ from one location to another.

 Arafat Day is considered one of the holiest and most momentous days in the Islamic faith.
 It is said that the devil is enraged beyond measure on this day as he witnessed millions of souls being granted mercy and forgiveness for their past sins and transgressions.

-However, Muslims in the UAE do take advantage of Arafat Day as they dress up, feast, gather with their loved ones and prepare for the Eid ul Adha celebrations.
+Muslims worldwide typically take advantage of Arafat Day as they dress up, feast, gather with their loved ones and prepare for the Eid ul Adha celebrations.